 1994 - Bridgeview moved: With help from Anoka County and the "Anoka County Community Action Program," Bridgeview moved to a house on 81st Avenue in Spring Lake Park.

-2009 - Renaming to Lee Carlson Center: As a tribute to our founder, on October 19, 2009 Central Center for Family Resources officially became the Lee Carlson Center for Mental Health and Well-Being.
-This year, Lee Carlson Center also became a CTSS (Children’s Therapeutic Services and Supports) Provider.
+2009 - Renaming to Lee Carlson Center: As a tribute to our founder, on October 19, 2009, Central Center for Family Resources officially became the Lee Carlson Center for Mental Health & Well-Being.
+This year, Lee Carlson Center also became a Children’s Therapeutic Services and Supports (CTSS) Provider.

-2015-2016 - Transition: Lee Carlson Center for Mental Health and Wellbeing hires new Executive Director Rob Edwards and joins the Minnesota provider association AspireMN (formerly MCCCA).
+2015-2016 - Transition: Lee Carlson Center for Mental Health & Well-being joins the Minnesota provider association AspireMN (formerly MCCCA).
 We also began offering services in Centennial Schools, expanded existing services in Fridley Schools, and began providing CTSS in-home mental health services to children and their families.

 2017 – Expanding the impact: Lee Carlson Center expanded programming to Osseo Area Schools, St. Francis Schools, and Totino-Grace High School.
 At this time, we operated in a total of 26 schools across 5 school districts.
 Bridgeview added housing support services for adults with severe and persistent mental illness.
 The agency opened a clinic location in Coon Rapids and began embedding mental health services at North Metro Pediatrics.
 2017 marked the start of a three-year strategic plan that would guide excellence in mission implementation through 2019.